...

 The non-primary conservator typically enjoys an extended summer holiday with the children, usually lasting at least one month.
 This grants greater autonomy over visitation time.
 Many families use this time for trips and family visits unavailable during the school year.
 However, it’s crucial to comply with the notice requirements in your family court orders regarding summer visitation.
 I recommend reviewing your custody orders before the case concludes and consulting your attorney about any discrepancies or misunderstandings.
 Failure to provide notice as required may result in waiving the right to summer holiday visitation.

-Otherwise, a thorough knowledge of her child custody orders and a good relationship with your Co-parent can make vacationing and travel with your children that much easier after a family law case.
+Otherwise, a thorough knowledge of her child custody orders and a good relationship with your Co-parent can make vacationing and traveling with your children that much easier after a family law case.
 While you may not have all the autonomy and flexibility to pick up and go with your children whatever you would like, there are still ample opportunities for you after a family law case to travel period you need to plan and work diligently to foster a good relationship with your Co-parent.

 Conclusion